Article 1

 Article 135

-ELK Elastic Stack (ELK) Practice: Architecture Key Points, Indexing & Troubleshooting Checklist
+Big Data 167 - ELK Elastic Stack Practice: Architecture, Indexing and Troubleshooting

-Article introduces core capabilities and common practices of Elasticsearch 8.x, Logstash 8.x, Kibana 8.x, covering key aspects of centralized logging system: collection, transmission, indexing, shard/replica, query DSL, aggregation and ILM lifecycle management.
+Article introduces core capabilities and common practices of Elasticsearch 8.x, Logstash 8.x, Kibana 8.

 Article 136

-Elasticsearch Single Machine Cloud Server Deployment & Operation Detailed Process
+Elasticsearch Single Machine Cloud Server Deployment & Operations

 Article 137

-Elasticsearch Getting Started: Index/Document CRUD & Search Minimum Examples
+Big Data 169 - Elasticsearch Getting Started: Index/Document CRUD & Minimum Search Examples

 Article 138